See below for how I made this soup.

 Preparation

 1. Combine the couscous and 3 cups boiling water in a heatproof bowl.
 Cover and let stand until the water is absorbed, about 15 minutes.
 Fluff with a fork, then stir in the margarine, turmeric and salt.
-Cover and set aside.
+Cover and set aside.2.
+For the vegetable stew, heat the oil in a large saucepan or soup pot.
+Add the onions and sauté over medium heat until translucent.
+Stir in cabbage and sauté until both it and the onion are lightly golden.

 3. Add the remaining stew ingredients.
 Bring to a simmer, then cover and reduce the heat to medium-low.
 Cook, stirring occasionally, for 15 to 20 minutes.
 Add water as needed to produce a moist, but not soupy, consistency.
 The vegetables should be just tender, but still firm.